mvaganov/CmdLineAsteroids/notes.md

 ...
 ```

-`voice`
+### voice
-In the game code, the plus and minus keys on the keyboard change the zoom by a common scale factor.
+In the game code, the plus and minus keys on the keyboard change the zoom by a common `Scale` factor.
-also, we initialize the camera's center to focus on the particle system
+also, we initialize the camera's center to focus on the particle system.
+I'm using the raw x/y coordinate in a tuple instead of a named variable because I expect that value will be removed soon.

-`scene`
-test

-`voice`
+### scene
+test the code, zooming in and out

+### voice
 this particle effect looks better from far away.
 I think it's good enough for now.

 before we move on to creating game elements, lets take a look at the game loop.

+---

+## Draw Lists

+### scene
+Program.cs

+### voice

-I think it looks mostly ok. but I think there is too much test drawing code.
+I think this code looks mostly ok. but I think there is too much unlabeled test drawing code.

 a game engine should have a list of drawable elements, and draw those in a uniform way.
-we should remove specific draw calls and replace them with objects to draw.
+we should remove specific draw calls and replace them with general things to draw.

-`scene`
+### scene
 src/LowFiRockBlaster
 ```
 ...